NCAA Season 84 basketball tournaments: San Sebastian Golden Stags

-Classification games
+Seeding playoffs

 After a tight race for the final four, it was announced that the Management Committee will meet to determine how to break the ties.

 After the games of September 5, it was decided that the system used by FIBA would be used to break ties and assign seedings.

 After San Beda's win against Letran, four teams were tied from 2nd to 5th, with only 4 teams advancing to the semifinals.
 The four teams were ranked on the basis of their head-to-head records.

 The four teams will then undergo a mini-tournament to determine the 2nd, 3rd and 4th seeds.
 The winners of the first round will meet to decide the 2nd seed (a de facto best of three series) while the losers will meet to decide the 4th seed.
 The loser of that game will be eliminated from contention while the winner will face San Beda in the semifinals.